Recycling Christmas waste

 You can recycle your Christmas tree at:

-- Household Waste and Recycling Centre, Campground, Wrekenton NE9 7XW
+- Campground Household Waste and Recycling Centre, Wrekenton

-- Household Waste and Recycling Centre, Cowen Road, Blaydon NE21 5TW
+- Cowen Road Household Waste and Recycling Centre, Blaydon

-For details of opening times, please visit our waste and recycling centres page.
+For more information visit our household waste and recycling centres page.

 If you have signed up for garden waste collections, you can chop up your tree and put it into your garden waste bin for collection when the service begins again in April.